NSO-developer/xran-demo/restconfexample.md

             +--rw password?   password-type
             +--rw enabled?    boolean

-We need to create an xran-users object and then define its name, password and wether it is enabled.
+We need to create an xran-users object and then define its name, password and whether it is enabled.
 (Note: NSO uses the ietf JSON encodings and not PyangBind's default open-configuration encoding.)

 ``` python